Port Dickinson, New York: Recreation

 There are a few recreational facilities in the village.
 The Jeanne and John D. Wilfley Community Park is a reclaimed flood plain adjacent to the Chenango River.
 It was named, at first, the Port Dickinson Community Park.
 However, in 2000, with the news of Mayor Wilfley retiring, the village renamed the park in his honor.
 The park is accessible from Chenango Street, which is above the filled-in Chenango Canal.
 Interstate 88 passes over the park.
 There is a 0.75 mi walking trail along the perimeter of the park.
 The park has a pavilion with picnic tables and several charcoal grills, two tennis courts, a basketball court, two squash courts, two baseball fields, a soccer field, and restroom facilities.
 The park also has an extension at the intersection of Chenango Street and Beacon Street which provides several picnic tables.
 On Chenango Street there's a gift shop called The Black Sheep: Gifts & Home Decor.

 The King Avenue park and Wayne Avenue Field are not official village parks but are treated as such by residents.
 The Wayne Avenue park has a baseball field.
 The King Avenue park features the Port Dickinson Community Association's headquarters, restroom facilities, two baseball fields, and a softball field.

-Law enforcement

-The village of Port Dickinson has its own police department.
-Currently it comprises four officers.

-Port Dickinson Police Officer Aldo Rossi was killed in the line of duty after being struck by a drunk driver on Monday, July 28, 2008.
-He is the first officer of his department to be killed in the line of duty.